zaidfayaz/React/react_practice/1-Introduction.md

   5) componentDidUpdate(prevProps, prevState, snapshot) : called after the render is finished in the re-render cycles. its  is only called once in each re-render cycle

+              Unmounting Lifecycle Method
+1) componentWillUnmount(): Method is invoked immedaitely before a component is unmounted and destroyed.
+This method can be used for cancelling any network requests, removing event, handlers, cancelling any subscriptions and also invalidating timers.
+Do not call the setState method

+                   Error handling method

+1)static getDerivedStateFromError(error)
+2)componentDidCatch(error, info) : when there is an error either during rendering, in a lifecycle method  or in the  constructor of any child component

 >